Last Updated: Oct 26, 2020

-Saving up some of your earnings from a summer job can make all the difference in having spending money in college.
-Getting a summer internship can also teach you a lot and build your résumé in amazing ways before you even enter college.
-For example, I know the CIA does a summer internship for graduating high school students who are interested in a career with them.
+Saving up some of your earnings from a summer job can make all the difference in having spending money in college, but it's often hard to find a job that will give you a leg up in your college major, but you could get an unpaid internship that will boost your studies.
+Getting a summer internship can teach you a lot and build your résumé in amazing ways before you even enter college.
+For example, the CIA does a summer internship for graduating high school students who are interested in a career with them.

 Talk with your future classmates and teammates